CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 6. Since the signal we get out of the phototransistor is not a pure sine wave, we expect to see multiple peaks in the FFT.
 For example, when detecting a 7kHz signal, we expect to see the main peak in bin number 46 or 47, and several more harmonics at higher frequencies.
 (The graph also shows the FFT results for 4 other frequencies, ranging from 7kHz to 17kHz.)

 ![Treasure FFT](images/lab2_treasure_fft.png)

+7. In the future we also plan to investigate a simpler solution where we just detect the time between measured IR pulses.
+This will be less robust, but perhaps worth the save in memory.